26anikar/elotracker/README.md

 6. **Step 6: OCR Detection**
    The open-source PaddleOCR model is finetuned on the HCS dataset to recognize the moves within the boxes.
 A beam search is run to look at the different options and remove ones that are not valid moves based on the python-chess library.

+## Website
+There are three directories that contain code and utilities for the website.
+The website is built on top of the Drogon C++ framework.
+1. `controllers`: This directory contains the controllers, the C++ classes, that handle the HTTP requests.
+2. `views`: This directory contains the layout csp files that show how a page would look like.
+3. 'tools': This contains the scrapy config for crawlers and also the C++ files to copy the crawled content to the backend RocksDB key value pair.